 We can now position this object line from our parts list on the screen.

 We will now put a rectangle object on our screen.

 Select Rectangle under the Shape in the object list.
 Scroll down in the parts list and select Sample-15.
 Click and drag this onto the HMI screen.

 The rectangle window will now be displayed.

 Name: Rectangle1 – This is the default name, but you can name this object anything that you want.

-Outline – This allows you to set the line width and line colour.
+Outline – This allows you to set the line width and line color.

-Fill – This will allow you to set the fill colour and pattern.
+Fill – This will allow you to set the fill color and pattern.

 We can now use the mouse to position the rectangle object on our HMI screen.

 We will now put a circle object on our screen.